prnvbn/clocks/README.md

 ### 12 hour mode

-To display the time in 12 hour format, run `clocks --12`.
-To persist this setting, run `clocks set --12`.
-This setting can be reversed by running `clocks unset --12`.
+To display the time in 12 hour format, run `clocks --t12`.
+To persist this setting, run `clocks set --t12`.
+This setting can be reversed by running `clocks unset --t12`.

 ## Why

 Sure, telling time in multiple places isn't rocket science.
-You could probably Google it or check your phone.
-However, that is extremely annoying (for me at the very least).
+You could probably Google it or check your phone, however, I find this extremely annoying.

 This annoyance is compounded when I am working on multiple projects simultaneously and monitoring different dashboards; thus leaving me with scarce screen real estate.